-Test Valley Borough Council propose motion to support a new Green Belt
+Test Valley Borough Council support for new Green Belt

-We are excited to let you know that on Friday, 26th February, Test Valley Borough Council will discuss a motion to support the principle of a new South Hampshire Green Belt, and our many thanks to Councillor Nick Adams-King, Deputy Leader of Test Valley Borough Council and Cabinet Member for Planning, Transport & Romsey, for proposing it to Full Council.
+We are excited to report that on 26 February, Test Valley Borough Council voted unanimously in favour of a motion to support the principle of a new South Hampshire Green Belt, and our many thanks to Councillor Nick Adams-King, Deputy Leader of Test Valley Borough Council and Cabinet Member for Planning, Transport & Romsey, for proposing it to Full Council and to the members for their positive votes.

 As Hampshire’s countryside charity we have seen a renewed understanding of how important local green space can be to people’s health and wellbeing.
 This confirms a study we completed last year to look at the value of a new South Hampshire Green Belt, designed to prevent urban sprawl from the cities and to prevent the coalescence of our rural towns and villages.
 A South Hampshire Green Belt is part of our strategic vision for the county and the study forms a key part of our long-term campaign to establish new Green Belt in this area.
 A Green Belt does not prevent all development but entails strategic spatial planning and encourages urban regeneration as the first and most sustainable approach to providing homes and building communities.